kismetwireless/kismet-docs/devel/rest/102-phydot11_scansource.md

 Properly capturing packets in Wi-Fi requires monitor mode and either a local Wi-Fi device or a high bandwidth connection.
 Scanning mode allows devices without special drivers to report networks to Kismet, but with some severe limitations:

 * Clients will not be visible.
-It is not possible to derive the number of clients on a network from scanning mode.
 * The scanning mode device may transmit probe requests while scanning.
-* Enhanced information from the beacon such as max speed, etc, will likely not be available.
+* Enhanced information from the beacon such as max speed, etc, will often not be available.
 * Actual packet data will not be available.

 Scanning mode is really only appropriate for specific configurations, such as: